g3ngr33n/apparmor-profiles-hardened/apparmor.d/README.md

 ## Torbrowser

-Profile will no longer get update
+On hold

-~~- torbutton plugins and noscript are working
+~~-torbutton plugins and noscript are working~~
-- Same restriction as Firefox
+~~Same restriction as Firefox~~

-Consider to set Safest level in the Security settings of the Tor button plugins
+~~Consider to set Safest level in the Security settings of the Tor button plugins~~

-*Torbrowser will not start if no profile are already available (.mozilla/torbrowser .cache/mozilla ...), run first torbrowser with apparmor disabled to create the basic directory / configuration file / cache... required.*~~
+~~Torbrowser will not start if no profile are already available (.mozilla/torbrowser .cache/mozilla ...), run first torbrowser with apparmor disabled to create the basic directory / configuration file / cache... required.*~~

 ## Keepassx